 Coronavirus Preparedness Plan Updates and FAQs

-- Visitors: are no longer allowed at company offices.
+1. Visitors: are limited at company offices.
 Assigned subcontractors, vendors, and suppliers, and those providing critical business support are permitted.

-- Outside meetings / events: Team members should not attend business-related conferences, trade shows, training sessions or large meetings hosted by outside groups.
-Your company president can approve an exception if attendance at the event is business critical.
+2. Outside meetings / events: Team members may not attend business-related conferences, trade shows, training sessions, or large meetings hosted by outside groups.
+Your company president may approve an exception if attendance at the event is business-critical.

-- Kitchenettes / related resources: The use of shared refrigerators, coffee pots, microwaves, and vending machines should be eliminated.
+4. Kitchenettes / related resources: The use of shared refrigerators, microwaves, and vending machines is permitted at certain locations.
+These appliances must be disinfected before and after each use.
 Refer to your specific worksite plan.
 All plans must include access to drinking water.
 Bottled water is the preferred water source.
 If bottled water is not readily available at your worksite you may use designated water faucets or other water dispensers, but the appropriate sanitization protocols are required to be completed between each individual use.
-Note: any exemption to this must be approved your company President.
+Note: any exemption to this must be approved by your company President.

 Continued focus on preventing the spread of germs